Glazzes/autumn/README.md

 ## Autumn DI container

 ### About this project
-Spring boot is by far the most used Java frameworks today and something that caught my eye was the dependency injection container and how it "magically" injects the right instances into your classes.
+Spring boot is by far the most used Java framework today and something that caught my eye was the dependency injection container and how it "magically" injects the right instances into your classes.